Exceptions and Petitions

 NOTE: When an academic action is reversed as a result of an approved petition, students may lose eligibility/benefits.
 There, students should consult with the appropriate offices (e.g., Financial Aid, Veterans Affairs, Athletics, etc.) to assess the potential consequences before submitting a petition.
 Once submitted, the petition and supporting documents become a part of a student's educational record (link is external).

 Please allow approximately four to six weeks for the petition to be reviewed.
 Students will be notified by email or mail of the decision.

-If a student is hospitalized before the withdrawal deadline, ideally she/he would withdraw before that date.
+If a student is hospitalized before the withdrawal deadline, ideally the student would withdraw before that date.

-- However, if a student is hospitalized and misses the semester withdrawal deadline, it may be appropriate for her/him to file a petition requesting a retroactive withdrawal, which needs to include official documentation such as hospital records or a letter from her/his physician.
+- However, if a student is hospitalized and misses the semester withdrawal deadline, it may be appropriate for the student to file a petition requesting a retroactive withdrawal, which needs to include official documentation such as hospital records or a letter from their physician.

 - If the student was hospitalized and fully recovered before the withdrawal deadline, a petition would not be appropriate because the student would have been able to act within the deadline.

 Petitions are reviewed on a regular schedule.
 Depending on the type of petition, the following offices are involved in the review and approval process:

 - College Advising Office